-Emma Wax is a high school senior at Montville Township High School, class of 2020.
-She’s a four-year starter and a two-year captain.
+Emma Wax is a senior at Montville Township High School and a contributor to the iSport360 newsletter.
+She’s a four-year basketball starter, a 1,000-point scorer and just led her team to their first-ever county championship.
 She’ll continue her education and athletic career at Marist College, class of 2024.

 4 Things You Must Do to Get Recruited to Play College Sports